At Beam, the teaching staff consider :

 Implementation: How do we achieve our aims?

 To ensure consistency throughout the teaching of writing, teachers deliver a writing unit through a three phased teaching approach.
 Phase One consists of immersing pupils into the text/topic and providing them with the contextual knowledge to be able to write on a deep level.
+In this phase, cultural capital is embedded through immersing pupils with carefully planned activities such as debates, workshops, school trips and introduction of literature and arts from different cultural backgrounds.
 Phase Two surrounds teaching grammar in context to the text.
 Grammar lessons are purposeful and involve writing tasks which aim to build writing stamina and grammatical application as opposed to stand-alone tasks.
 At the end of phase two, a WAGOLL (What A Good One Looks Like) is deconstructed using all of the skills which the pupils have learnt within the unit.
 Phase Three consists of the writing process: planning, drafting, editing, reviewing, publishing.
 Teachers model how to plan and draft in order to set high expectations and routines to the children.

 Within the Literacy Curriculum, Doug Lemov’s ‘Five Plagues of the Developing Reader’ have been a basis for developing a strong spine of texts containing: archaic language, non-linear time sequences, a complex narrative, figurative/symbolic references, resistance in meaning.
 We are also keen to expose our pupils to modern texts which represent the diverse nature of the world around us.
 Texts are used throughout each year group as stimuli to provoke discussion, explore language and produce writing outcomes.